Here's a look at recent aircraft tragedies, mishaps and close calls

 — The New York helicopter that crashed on April 10 departed a downtown heliport.
 The flight lasted less than 18 minutes.
 Radar data shows the helicopter flew north along the Manhattan skyline, then south toward the Statue of Liberty.
 The victims in this crash included a family from Spain who was celebrating the ninth birthday of one of their children.

-— Three people were killed and one was injured when a small plane crashed Friday morning in Boca Raton, Florida, near a major interstate highway and pushed a car onto railroad tracks.
+— Three people were killed and one was injured when a small plane crashed April 11 in Boca Raton, Florida, near a major interstate highway and pushed a car onto railroad tracks.

 — Two small planes collided midair near an Arizona airport in mid-February, killing two people who were on one of the aircraft.
 Following the collision, one plane landed uneventfully, but the other hit the ground near a runway and caught fire.
 The crash happened at Marana Regional Airport near Tucson.